JAForbes/z4/notes.md

 And there should be a way for a write to promise a mutation will not change the result of the filter.

 But I guess the way to do that is a mutation.
 But then notifications wouldn't fire.

 ---

-Filter set doesn't do anything if its the finalOp we are just running an immutable visitor fn and storing it in an ephemeral list.

-We need to do the parents + indexOf thing

----